arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-04-10-how-to-print-arraylist-in-java.markdown

 [Turn@4aa298b7]
 {% endhighlight %}

 What's going on here?
 It's not printing everything out.
+It seems to print out the memory address but no other details about the turn.
+Not the Card details that are tied to the turn nor the turn's guess.

 Hmmmm....how are we able to do this?

 Much like earlier in this post and for some context, here is a portion of the Turn class in Java.